 An appendix to a dissertation

-An appendix (or attachment) is a useful tool for providing additional information in a dissertation.
+An appendix is a useful tool for providing additional information in a dissertation.
 You can use appendices to make sure your paper is not too long, avoid disrupting the text with a lot of tables and figures, and add background information on your topic.

 The role of an appendix